kazeemkz/kazeemkz/README.md

 - 👋 Hi, I’m Kazeem Oyebode
 - 👀 I develop computer vision models
 - 💞️ I’m looking to collaborate on new ideas in computer vision
-- 📫 How to reach me on kazeemkz@gmail.com
+- 📫 Reach me on kazeemkz@gmail.com

 <!---
 kazeemkz/kazeemkz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.